Town Planning – Do I Need a Permit to Build?

 How long does it take to obtain a Planning Permit?

 The whole process of obtaining a building permit can take up to 12 months.
 That’s why it is advisable to engage a building practitioner to manage this for you; it should be part of their whole project process.
-For an overview of our tried and tested process check the Capital Building website.
+For an overview of our tried and tested process check our building process.